williamekwhite/myretail_restful_service/README.md

 ## Setup

-First, you need to configure your Docker Environment.
+### First, you need to configure your Docker Environment.
 You can do this by creating a `.env.app` file in the `/docker` directory.
 Below is the text to use.
 Please set your GitHub Personal Access token that you fetched from above.
 This will allow your Docker container to access private GitHub repositories through composer.
 ```
 COMPOSER_AUTH='{"github-oauth":{"github.com":"TOKEN HERE"}}'
 ```

-To install, run the install command
+### To install, run the install command
 ```
 ./install.sh
 ```

-Setup application config file.
+### Setup application config file.
 Start in the `/app` directory.
 You may need to adjust settings based on your setup.
 ```
 cp config.php.example config.php
 ```

+### Fetch an API Key
+You will need to fetch an API key from Target.com.
+The URL has changed and the original is no longer available, so this is a workaround.
+Please visit a product page on Target's main website like [this](https://www.target.com/p/jetson-mojo-light-up-hoverboard-with-bluetooth-speaker-brass-gold/-/A-85895671).
+Once you are there you will need to explore the network requests.
+Look for any request going to *target.com.
+Grab the query paramenter `key`.
+That should be set as the `REDSKY_API_KEY`.
+The expiration time for this key is unknown at this point, but has been confirmed to last for at least 3 hours.

-Seed the DB
+### Seed the DB
 ```
 docker exec myretail_restful_service-app-1 php cli.php seed-db
 ```

 If you visit [http://localhost:8888](http://localhost:8888) you should see a welcome message.
 This means you have successfully setup your environment.